-There’s plenty of other visible data too, such as Domain Authority figures and numbers of incoming links, but the above is plenty to allow you to quickly research new ideas, weigh up your chance of success, and come up with some keyword inspiration.
+There’s plenty of other visible data too, such as Domain Authority figures (based on data from MOZ) and the number of incoming links going to each article you’re competing with.
+However, the bits listed above are plenty to allow you to quickly research new ideas, weigh up your chance of success, and come up with some keyword inspiration.

 Other KWFinder Features

-The features shown above are those I use most often with KWFinder, but there’s plenty more.
+The features shown above are those I use most often within KWFinder, but there are plenty more.

 The AutoComplete and Questions tabs work identically to the Suggestions function, but instead offer up either autocompleted searches based on your keyword, or questions people type into Google.
 These options are really handy for identifying new content opportunities, especially (as is always the case) if you happen across something with a good search volume and little competition.

 There’s also a handy History feature showing all of your previous searches – handy if, like me, you have late night inspiration and forget all about it come the following morning!
 You can also create keyword lists, and export searches for further number crunching.

 mangools’ SERPChecker tool is the next part of the suite, and a great complement to KWFinder.
 In essence, it’s an expanded view of the search results in the bottom right corner of the main KWFinder window, but with loads more data and functionality.
 SERPChecker allows you to drill more deeply into the current search results for your keywords to help you truly analyse what you need to do to beat the competition.